harishanmugam01/cybersecurity_handbook/README.md

 ## 🧾 Dissertation Research Mentor Reference Letter

-A reference letter from my academic supervisor, **Dr. Nicholas Day**, is included to provide an academic endorsement of this research project.
+A reference letter from my academic research mentor, **Dr. Nicholas Day**, is included to provide an academic endorsement of this research project.
 It outlines the dissertation’s scope, originality, and contribution to the field of cybersecurity in higher education.

 📄 [Letter of Reference – MSc Dissertation (PDF)](./Letter%20of%20Reference,%20Masters%20Dissertation.pdf)